connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 }
 ```

+Here's what we just did:
 - We've extended our configuration with Prettier (really `eslint-config-prettier`) in addition to AirBnB.
 Since Prettier is second in the array, it's configuration will be applied _after_ AirBnB, overwriting any conflicting rules.
 If you add additional rulesets in the future, you'll almost _always_ want to keep Prettier last.
 - The new `plugins` property connects our `eslint-plugin-prettier` package to ESLint.
 This allows ESLint to directly call Prettier for auto-formatting our code.
 - The `"prettier/prettier": ["error"]` property within `rules` lets ESLint show Prettier's style warnings as normal ESLint errors.
-This is part of the `eslint-plugin-prettier` package.
+This works in connection with the `eslint-plugin-prettier` package.

 ### Configuring Prettier
 Prettier has it's own configuration file called **`.prettierrc`**.
 Create it now:

 **$** `touch .prettierrc`

 Take note of the leading dot!
 You may also notice that this file doesn't have a file extension - that's a-okay.
-Prettier is expecting to find a file with this exact name, we want to leave it as-is.
+Prettier is expecting to find a file with this exact name, so we can safely leave it as-is.
 We need to override two of Prettier's default settings, so open the new **`.prettierrc`** file and paste in the following:

 ```
 {